ray-project/ray/doc/source/serve/http-guide.md

 Cancellation cascades to any downstream deployment handle, task, or actor calls that were spawned in the deployment's request-handling method.
 These can handle the `asyncio.CancelledError` in the same way as the ingress deployment.

-To ignore cancellation, use `asyncio.shield`:
+To ignore cancellation during an `await` statement, use `asyncio.shield`:

 ```{literalinclude} doc_code/http_guide/http_guide.py
 :start-after: __start_shielded_disconnect__